 Quick guide to a great looking, healthy lawn

 A great looking lawn really is the heart of any garden.
-Having a lush and green lawn, is the perfect compliment to colourful beds and borders.
-A thick, green lawn guaranteed with these simply steps below.
+Having a lush and green lawn is the perfect complement to colourful beds and borders.
+A thick, green lawn guaranteed with these simple steps below.
 Create a great looking lawn to impress your friends and family, play with the kids or to just sit back and relax this summer.

 - Lawn Spreader (or pack with built-in spreader